 Business description

-The function translates an MT financial institution account to an MX account by deleting the slash “/”, or '//CH' (in case of a CHIPS Universal Identifier), the debit indicator and slash “/D/” or the credit indicator and slash “/C/” and writing the remainder in the appropriate MX account element in Identification/Other/Identification (IBAN is not considered in order to avoid any mistake in the account identification type).
+The function translates an MT financial institution account to an MX account by deleting the slash “/”, or '//CH' (in case of a CHIPS Universal Identifier), the debit indicator and slash “/D/” or the credit indicator and slash “/C/” and writing the remainder in the appropriate MX account element in Identification/Other/Identification or Identification/IBAN.

+The function handles also the case where only /C or /D is provided with no account identification.
+In that case MX Account is not populated.
+The METAFCTxxx in excel handles the translation of /C or /D to SettlementMethod if present in 53a.
+Otherwise /C or /D is ignored.

 Format